 The rumors of students dropping out are widespread across Whitter College’s virtual campus, with reasons ranging from mental health issues to not being able to keep up with classwork.
 This range of issues seems to point to one common trend: Whittier College students seem burnt out.

 82 percent of Whittier College students believe this school year has been “harder than usual,” according to the Quaker Campus’ December 10 Instagram poll.
 Given that students are living through a pandemic while dealing with nationwide job loss and a new academic calendar, it is, perhaps, no surprise that data is trending toward negative perceptions of the 2020 – 21 school year.
-However, this data suggests more a dramatic trend than expected, and the conclusion seems like an obvious one the WC community has been circling for a while: students have reached their breaking point.
+However, this data suggests more of a dramatic trend than expected, and the conclusion seems like one the WC community has been circling for a while: students have reached their breaking point.

 The QC poll, which requested that only current Whittier College students participate, asked two questions to its sample size of 56 people.
 The first question was “Has your school year been harder than, easier than, the same as, or ‘other’ than usual?”
 The second question asked those who selected harder than usual, “If you answered ‘harder than usual’ please [select] why, if possible.”
 Participants could select a reason off of the list: the pandemic, new module system, conflict with Whittier College community members, financial hardship, mental health issues, or “other.”

 The most common reason Poets cited for having a harder academic year was “mental health issues” at 32.3 percent, followed closely by “pandemic” at 30.8 percent.
 Though the reasons provided by the Quaker Campus were broad and likely interconnected, these two most popular options point to one key factor affecting students’ academic performance: social isolation.